Nestor Chylak: Career

-Retirement
+Retirement and death

 Following his retirement, he became a member of the Sports Illustrated Speakers' Bureau and addressed a wide variety of groups, "talking about the intangible lessons he learned during his years in baseball".
 Chylak died in his sleep on February 17, 1982, at age 59 in Dunmore, Pennsylvania, and was survived by his wife Sue, his sons Robert and William, and three siblings.

 Legacy

 Upon his death, Bowie Kuhn said that "few have ever been more respected in his field than Mr. Chylak."
 AL president Lee MacPhail said, "He was considered an outstanding teacher and certainly one of the finest umpires in major league baseball in modern times.
 We are sure he will be a candidate for eventual Hall of Fame recognition...
 Baseball has lost a wonderful friend and a great umpire."
 He was elected to the Baseball Hall of Fame by the Veterans Committee in 1999.

 In 2013, the Bob Feller Act of Valor Award honored Chylak as one of 37 Baseball Hall of Fame members for his service in the United States Army during World War II.